Partially multiplicative quandles and simplicial Hurwitz spaces: Introduction

 As already mentioned, our main motivation to introduce PMQs and to generalise Hurwitz spaces comes from the family of PMQs denoted $\fS_d\geo$, for $d\ge1$.
-Our last, main result of the article is the following theorem, which combines Lemma \ref{lem:cGfSdgeo} and Proposition \ref{prop:hatfSdgeo}. \begin{thm} Let $d\ge2$.
+The following theorem combines Lemma \ref{lem:cGfSdgeo} and Proposition \ref{prop:hatfSdgeo}. \begin{athm} Let $d\ge2$.
 The enveloping group of $\fS_d\geo$ coincides with the index 2 subgroup of $\Z\times\fS_d$ of pairs $(r,\sigma)$ such that $r$ and $\sigma$ have the same parity.